 While Talma was married to Careau, he began a relationship with an actress named Charlotte Vanhove.
 She had been married to a musician named Louis-Sébastien Olympe Petit.
 Despite Talma’s relationship with Vanhove, Careau did not want a divorce, although she finally agreed because she was ruined and humiliated.
 They divorced on 6 February 1801.

-Talma and Vanhove continued their intimate relationship and during the early years of the First Consul, Talma made a new friend in Napoleon Bonaparte.
-Napoleon was an avid theatre goer who went to the theatre weekly and who sometimes saw plays more than once as indicated by the fact that he saw the tragedy Cinna twelve times.
-Because of his love of the theatre, Napoleon and Talma soon forged a friendship.
+Talma and Vanhove continued their intimate relationship and during the early years of the First Consul, François Joseph Talma made a new friend in Napoleon because he was an avid theatre goer.
+He went to the theatre weekly and sometimes saw plays more than once as indicated by the fact that he saw the tragedy Cinna twelve times.
+Because of his love of the theatre, Napoleon and Talma soon forged a warm friendship.
 Part of the reason for their friendship was that Talma taught Napoleon about the theatre and he appeared to be the theatrical personification of the First Consul.
 Napoleon in turn, supported the actor and brought him into his inner circle.
 One insight into the relationship between two men follows:

 “A vain actor … is the vainest of vain men; and Talma was the vainest of vain actors.
 It would have been strange if he had not aspired to strut as a Napoleon on the stage when he saw Napoleon figuring as a sort of Talma on a throne.
 We have rejected the story that the actor coached the Emperor in imperial deportment; but credible witnesses attest that the Emperor instinctively adopted some of the actor’s mannerisms.
 The Emperor, too, frequently invited the actor to lunch, and kept ministers and generals waiting for their audience while he conversed with him.

 On 16 June 1802, Talma and Vanhove married, but a happy marriage was not in their future.
 Talma was a spendthrift and always in debt.
 In fact, his debts soon overwhelmed him, and this occurred despite Vahove’s money and Talma’s friendly relationship with Napoleon.
-Talma also took a mistress soon after his marriage to Vanhove.
-Her name was Madame Bazire, and they eventually had three children.
-Vanhove had requested a divorce from Talma soon after his affair with Madame Bazire began.
-Talma refused, and although she could not obtain a divorce, Vanhove was able to recoup much of her monetary losses from him.
+Talma also took a mistress soon after his marriage named Madame Bazire and they eventually had three children.
+Vanhove requested a divorce from Talma soon after his affair with Madame Bazire began, but he refused.
+Although she could not obtain a divorce, Vanhove was able to recoup much of her monetary losses from him.
 She then left him and went to live in a small hotel where she embraced the arts and wrote numerous books.

-Talma in the meantime had numerous women who were attracted to him.
+François Joseph Talma in the meantime had numerous women who were attracted to him.
 Supposedly, one of them was Pauline Bonaparte, Napoleon’s pleasure-loving sister.
-Pauline and Talma met in the summer of 1812, and the attraction lasted for a while until a Major Duchand took Talma’s place in Pauline’s heart.
+They met in the summer of 1812, and the attraction lasted for a while until a Major Duchand took Talma’s place in Pauline’s heart.
 When their correspondence ended, it didn’t seem that he was too heartbroken over Pauline as Madame Bazire seemed to comfort him just fine.

 “He rose early, and wrote or read until ten or eleven o’clock in the morning, at which time he received the visits of his theatrical colleagues, the litterateurs of Paris, and foreign writers who were desirous, during their stay in Paris, to see the ‘great actor.’ … It is a fact in history that during the convulsions in the south of France, when the bigotry and intolerance of the Priesthood worked upon an ignorant population to such an extent that the life of a Protestant was never in safety.
 Young, the author of Night Thoughts, lost a beloved daughter, to whose remains the Priesthood denied internment.
 The wretched father was compelled to bury the corpse of his child at night and unaided, in the garden … Talma, who was playing in the neighbourhood, visited the spot, shed tears over the grave … and, at a considerable expense, erected near it a tomb, bearing the inscription which at once recorded the fact and shamed the perpetrators.”